remake/remake-docs/site-src/hosting.md

 npx remake deploy
 ```

-When you sign up / login to your account, use the same email you used for your paid account.
+When you deploy, use the same email for your account that you used when creating your paid account.

 🎉 **Your app will be instantly deployed to our servers!**